What is the lifespan of my car battery?

 22kW Charger - 150 kilometres / hour.

 As most domestic households are single phase electric supply and have a 60amp primary fuse, it is likely that the maximum obtainable charge capacity would be 7.2kW.
-But this still means that a mid-market EV model can be fully charged in up to 8 hours.
+But this still means that a mid-market EV model can be fully charged in 6-8 hours.
 Basically, whilst you sleep.

 Are electric cars the future?